thewtex/thesis/plaque_strain/plaque_strain.rst

 ellipses are orientated at an angle of 3π/4 because of the orientation and deformation of the plaque.
 This off-axis orientation explains why the strain is best reflected in the shear strain component in this case.
-If the plaque was orientated in a more horizonal direction relative to the transducer, the strain would then arise in the lateral component.
+If the plaque was orientated in a more horizontal direction relative to the transducer, the strain would then arise in the lateral component.

-Again, not that the area of the anterior plaque that protrudes into the lumen is subject to high strains.
+Again, note that the area of the anterior plaque that protrudes into the lumen is subject to high strains.

 Calcific plaque with shadowing